juliajuju93/Low-Code-Julia/website/blog/2023-lcf/2023-02-11/indexopenAI.md

 toc_max_heading_level: 3
 keywords: [power-platform, custom-connector, api-management, apim, authn, openAI, GPT, dalle, natural-language, ai]
 image: ../../static/img/banner.png
 description: "Throughout this post, let's discuss how developers can leverage OpenAI's APIs to build next-gen application using Microsoft Power Apps.
-We will use the DALL·E 2 (a new AI system) model to create realistic images and art from a description in natural language."
+We will use the DALL·E 2 (a new AI system) model to create realistic images and art from a text description in natural language."
 tags: [low-code-february, 28-days-of-lowcode, learn-live, zero-to-hero, ask-the-expert, fusion-teams, power-platform]
 ---